ReillyBova/PUO-Website/README.md

 ## 🧐 What's inside?

-Here is a quick look at the top-level files and directories in a Gatsby project:
+Here is a quick look at the top-level files and directories in a Gatsby project such as this one:

-    .
+    ./PUO-Website
     ├── .cache
     ├── .git
     ├── node_modules